|

 the look was not that different from basic Windows but it was more slick

-looking and you had more choices to fine-tune the desktop to your liking.
+looking and you had more choices to fine-tune the desktop to ones liking.

 With Service Pack 2 added to Windows XP, there was finally more

 Ultimate).
-Windows Vista has a lot of useful programs built in like Windows
+Windows Vista had a lot of useful programs built in like Windows

 Movie maker and Windows DVD Maker, Windows Photo Gallery, a mail client